Bring your old 126 Instamatic negatives to life by transferring them to digital images with our highly rated film scanning service.

-All items are scanned using high quality scanners that adjust the colours, brightness and contrast levels.
-Digital ICE4 is included on all colour slide and film scans to remove the majority of the dust and scratches, resulting in a clearer image.
+All items are scanned using high quality scanners that can automatically adjust the colours, brightness and contrast levels.
+Digital ICE4 is included on all colour slide and film scans to remove the majority of any defects, such as dust and scratches, resulting in a clearer image.

-Our scanning resolution for 35mm films and slides is 4000 dpi, which results in files of around 8 - 12MB in size, depending on the image content and film size.
+Our standard scanning resolution for 35mm films and slides is 4000 dpi, which results in files of around 8 - 12MB in size, depending on the image content and film size.
 Medium format films are scanned at up to 5300dpi using the latest Opticfilm 120 scanning hardware.
 Photographs are scanned at 600dpi as standard.

 All the images are returned as standard JPG files, exactly the same type of file from a modern digital camera.
 You can then use the images for any purpose, display or print.
 We can also return scans of slides and films in uncompressed lossless .TIF or .DNG format if you wish, for a small additional fee to cover the increased file size.

 We can create a special rolling DVD video disc for you, that shows each image in turn on your TV, you can also choose a HD blu-ray version to show your images in HD.